SamGijsen/AI2step/README.md

     +- `models.py`: contains RL and active inference learning and action selection algorithms.
     See below for example usage.
 Uses the following two files for support:

-    (Code for fitting and maximum likelihood estimation.These may be easily integrated into one file if preferred.
+    Code for fitting and maximum likelihood estimation.
+These may be easily integrated into one file if preferred.
-    Requires the data from the publications below.)
+    (Requires the data from the publications below.)
-    +- `MagicCarpet_Spaceship_evaluator.py`
+    +- `MCSP_evaluator.py`(Magic Carpet and Spaceship datasets)
     +- `Online_evaluator.py`
     +- `Shock_evaluator.py`